 The State of Wyoming has developed a "core-area strategy" to help protect the greater sage-grouse species within certain core areas of the state.
 Exploration areas of our Lost Creek property are all within a designated core area and are thus subject to work activity restrictions from March 1 to July 15 of each year.
 The timing restriction precludes exploration drilling and other non-operational based activities which may disturb the sage-grouse.
 The sage-grouse timing restrictions relevant to ISR production and operational activities at the Lost Creek Project are somewhat different because the State has recognized that mining projects within core areas must be allowed to operate year-round.
-Therefore, there are no timing restrictions on drilling, construction, or operational activities within preapproved disturbed areas within our permit to mine.
+Therefore, there are no timing restrictions on drilling, construction, or operational activities within pre-approved disturbed areas within our permit to mine.

-Meanwhile, in related regulatory processes, the BLM prepared environmental impact statements for and issued amendments to eleven Resource Management Plans ("RMPs"), related to the greater sage-grouse.
+Meanwhile, in related regulatory processes, the BLM prepared and issued, in September 2015, environmental impact statements for and issued amendments to eleven Resource Management Plans ("RMPs"), related to the greater sage-grouse.
 Included in these RMPs are proposals to designate millions of acres of federal lands currently open for mineral location as lands to be withdrawn from such mineral status.
+At this time, there are no proposed withdrawals in the area of our mineral projects.